arftonlum/Startup/notes.md

 for images do <img src ="" alt="" width=""> and for links it's <a href= "">link text</a>
 I can't figure out the <video> tag, but I found that people online recommend the iframe tag instead.
 So maybe that is something I should look into.
 Inputs are really cool and I wish I had learned those previously.
 I am gonna do some HTML stuff later.
+MOre HTML
+form method="get" Default.
+Appends the form-data to the URL in name/value pairs: URL?name=value&name=value I guess this will give me the information to use on the next page.
+See login in html

 1/29/24
 ~/goes back to the master directory I think.
 So my reference was ~/keys/production key'